SRNissen/ideas/software/cpp_extension_methods.md

 Will this compile?
 Is the precedense right here? ... do I even care if I have to use "Do" to make it happen?

+### DEC24-3

+Having read up on prior art - am I looking for UFCS, Extension methods, or postfix calls?
+I think postfix calls - it isn't important to me for generic contexts, it's for doing chained calls.

 # Some compiled examples